 To hide the Hidden Plan and deceive the other shareholders and officers of the corporation, Fathi Yusuf also prepared and filed annual corporate filings for Sixteen Plus during this time period, including 2012.

-In those filings he stated that the $4.5 million held by Sixteen Plus was received from shareholders and due to them – and was not a loan or mortgage to a third person.
+In those filings he stated that the $4.5 million held by Sixteen Plus was received from Sixteen Plus’ shareholders and due to them – and was not a loan or mortgage to a third person.
 See Exhibit 10.

 This comported with representations to the Hameds.